redding/sanford/README.md

 # Sanford

-Sanford is a framework for defining RPC service hosts.
-It provides an interface for defining and configuring a host and tools for running it.
+Sanford is a framework for defining versioned APIs.
+This is done by defining a service host and specifying the services it supports.
+Services are configured with a service handler class.
+This is built and run whenever the server receives a call to the matching service.
+In addition to defining services and their hosts, Sanford provides tools for starting and stopping the server as a daemon.

 ## Usage

 ### Defining Hosts

-To define a `Sanford` host, include the module `Sanford::Host` on a class.
+To define a Sanford host, include the mixin `Sanford::Host` on a class.
 You can then use the `name` and `configure` methods to define it:

 ```ruby
 class MyHost